ericgio/react-bootstrap-typeahead/docs/Data.md

 You may have unexpected results if your data contains duplicate options.
 For this reason, it is highly recommended that you pass in objects with unique identifiers (eg: an id) if possible.

 ### Data Sources
 The component simply handles rendering and selection of the data that is passed in.
-It is agnostic about the data source (eg: an async endpoint), which should be handled separately.
+It is agnostic about the data source, which should be handled separately.
+The [`AsyncTypeahead`](API.md#asynctypeahead) component is provided to help in cases where data is being fetched asynchronously from an endpoint.

 [Next: Filtering](Filtering.md)